COMP SCI 3005 - Computer Architecture

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-- Exercises and homework problems: Approximately 2 to 3 hours per week
+- Homework problems: Approximately 2 hours per week

 - Assignment: Approximately 2 to 3 hours per week